Do nipple piercings affect breastfeeding?

-If you are breastfeeding your baby with a nipple piercing, please remember from a safety point of view, to take the nipple jewellery out while you’re feeding your baby – just because of the choking risk, really.
+If you are breastfeeding your baby with a nipple piercing, please remember from a safety point of view, to take the nipple jewellery out while you’re feeding your baby, because of the choking risk to your baby.

 So, just to reiterate, if you have nipple piercings, yes, it is certainly possible to breastfeed and to do that successfully.